 What is Christmas time like in Germany?

-Christmastime in Germany is a combination of solemn observance of Jesus Christ being born and joyful celebration.
-In the beginning of December, it is traditional to reflect upon the meaning of the season.
+Christmastime in Germany is a combination of solemn observance of Jesus Christ being born and a joyful celebration.
+At the beginning of December, it is traditional to reflect upon the meaning of the season.
 This is the traditional Advent season that is also observed in Christian communities around the world.

-During this time some German households display an Advent wreath which holds five candles.
+During this time some German households display an Advent wreath that holds five candles.